aws/aws-database-encryption-sdk-dynamodb/README.md

 to help you protect your table's data before you send it to DynamoDB.

-For more details about the design and architecture of the AWS Database Encryption SDK (DB ESDK) for DynamoDB, see the [AWS Database Encryption SDK Developer Guide](https://docs.aws.amazon.com/database-encryption-sdk/latest/devguide/).
+For more details about the design and architecture of the AWS Database Encryption SDK (DB-ESDK) for DynamoDB, see the [AWS Database Encryption SDK Developer Guide](https://docs.aws.amazon.com/database-encryption-sdk/latest/devguide/).

 # Security